strubelab/multiprot/README.md

 1. Create a user account at [ATSAS website account registration](https://www.embl-hamburg.de/biosaxs/atsas-online/register.php)
 2. Download ATSAS package for your architecture from [ATSAS download area](https://www.embl-hamburg.de/biosaxs/atsas-online/download.php)
 3. Install package (instructions [here](https://www.embl-hamburg.de/biosaxs/manuals/install.html)).
-E.g. for Debian or Ubuntu:
+For Debian or Ubuntu:
     ```sh
     sudo dpkg --install ./ATSAS-2.8.4-1_amd64.deb
     ```
     This will, among other tools, put the `ranch` command into your search path.

-Open a terminal and verify that the program is correctly installed.
+    For Mac OSX:
+    ```sh
+    tar -x ATSAS*OSX.tar
+    sudo ./ATSASinstall.command
+    ```
+    Then add `/Applications/ATSAS/bin` to your path.
+For example add the following line to your .bashrc (or .zshenv or similar) file in your home directory:
+    ```export PATH=$PATH:/Applications/ATSAS/bin```

+4. Verify installation.
+Open a terminal.
 Typing the `ranch` command should open the interactive ranch prompt:
     ```sh
     ~> ranch
     *******  ------------------------------------------------------  *******
     *******     RANCH - version 2.2 - (r10552)                    ********
     ...
     ```

 ### Install Pulchra helper application